unsafe-risk/gem-news/README.md

 3. Install the required packages. (`pip install -r requirements.txt`)
 4. Edit the api key and url list in the `app.py` file.
 5. Run the `app.py` file.

-> If you want, you can redefine standard output to a file.